bionicl/Arc-app-export-converter/README.md

 ### Usage:
 1. Download [newest release][2]
-2. Generate GPX in Arc App and place file in the same folder with .exe (app support both single-day and month GPX files, make sure they end with *.gpx*)
+2. Generate GPX in Arc App and place file in the same folder with .exe (app support both single-day and month GPX files, make sure they end with *.gpx*.
+You can also place many GPX files at once)
 3. Run app, input weight - json file will be generated in the same folder

 ### Notes: